November 1, 2016

 Year 11, Day 329

 As a unit leader, Brutho was fiercely loyal to the Rathegalia House.
 He was devoted more than any other vampire when it came to his duties, but he also had a nasty streak and loved violence.
-His superiors would try to keep him in line, but Brutho often thought he knew better than them and acted without authorization on many occasions.
-Such illegal activity he would conduct is when he would storm vampire villages where there were suspicions of activity promoting disloyalty to the Rathegalia House.
+His superiors would try to keep him in line, but Brutho often thought he knew better than them, and acted without authorization on many occasions.
+Such illegal activity he would conduct was when he would storm vampire villages, where there were suspicions of activity promoting disloyalty to the Rathegalia House.
 Brutho would torture and kill anyone not able to clear their name of treason.
-He also would illegally monitor werewolves, and would routinely attack their camps, killing dozens of them at a time for no reason.
-Eventually, the Rathegalia army superiors could not work with Brutho anymore and dishonorably discharged him.
+He would also illegally monitor werewolves, and would routinely attack their camps, killing dozens of them at a time for no reason.
+Eventually, the Rathegalia army superiors could not work with Brutho anymore, and dishonorably discharged him.

 After Brutho finished with Asotos’ training and was confident he was ready to begin carrying out their plan, he unleashed his creation on the world.
-Asotos began appearing in random villages and towns, earning the trust of the locals by working hard at different jobs and integrating himself into the community.
+Asotos began appearing in random villages and towns, earning the trust of the locals by working hard at different jobs, and integrating himself into the community.
 Then, he would slowly reveal his thoughts on how werewolves were a growing threat to the vampire world.
-The vast majority of people did not agree, and they simply ignored Asotos as werewolf hate was not uncommon.
+The vast majority of people did not agree, and they simply ignored Asotos, as werewolf hate was not uncommon.
 There were a few who hated werewolves as well, though, and they became close to Asotos.
-That is when he employed his knowledge of psychology and molded his friends into cultish followers.
-From there, they traveled from town to town and increased their numbers.
-Then, they began showing up anywhere a werewolf had committed a crime and worked the victims and their peers into an uproar.
+That was when he employed his knowledge of psychology, and molded his friends into cultish followers.
+From there, they traveled from town to town, and increased their numbers.
+Then, they began showing up anywhere a werewolf had committed a crime, and worked the victims and their peers into an uproar.
 This greatly increased the support Asotos had, enabling him to recruit many more followers.
 It did not take long for Asotos to amass a small force, and when he did, he began attacking werewolves.

-Werewolf settlements were falling left and right, all at the hands of Asotos and their followers.
+Werewolf settlements were falling left and right, all at the hands of Asotos and his followers.
 This caused the werewolves to begin retaliating, attacking vampire towns randomly.
 The retribution only fueled Asotos’ movement, and he soon had a number of vampire followers equivalent to a small army.
-Brutho was behind everything as well, in the ear of Asotos and advising him every step of the way.
+Brutho was behind everything as well, in the ear of Asotos, advising him every step of the way.
 The two were masterminding a war, and the Rathegalia House was the next target.

 Asotos began raising questions as to why the Rathegalias refused to help the villages and innocent vampires when the werewolves were slaughtering them.
-He said the royal family would rather make deals with them to line their own pockets than to defend their own kind.
-The Rathegalias were not remaining neutral in the situation because of money though.
+He said the royal family would rather make deals with them to line their own pockets, than to defend their own kind.
+The Rathegalias were not remaining neutral in the situation because of money, though.
 It was because they were discussing the root of the problem with werewolf leaders in a diplomatic fashion.
-Both sides had lost many lives, and instead of destroying the truce their ancestors made, King Leon Rathegalia would rather come to an understanding and work to find a peaceful solution.
-The werewolf leaders agreed too.
-Asotos had simply gained too much power and influence over the people by that time, however, and the momentum was all on his side.
+Both sides had lost many lives, and instead of destroying the truce their ancestors made, King Leon Rathegalia would rather come to an understanding, and work to find a peaceful solution.
+The werewolf leaders agreed, too.
+Asotos had simply gained too much power and influence over the people by that time, and the momentum was all on his side.

-Asotos stood before us smiling as he finished his story.
+Asotos stood before us, smiling, as he finished his story.
 Then, he gloated how he was able to use the Rathegalia blood power without anyone ever knowing, concealing his true identity.
-It was not until Astor, a fellow Rathegalia, was before him that he decided to unveil his secret.
-And then he said he had nothing else to say, and therefore no more use for us.
+It was not until Astor, a fellow Rathegalia, was before him, that he decided to unveil his secret.
+And then he said he had nothing else to say, and therefore, no more use for us.
 So, he instructed the mob of soldiers to kill us.
-Astor, Lilith and I prepared for the fight of our lives, and possibly even our deaths.
-That, however, was when we received help from the most unlikely of places though…
+Astor, Lilith, and I prepared for the fight of our lives, and possibly even our deaths.
+But then, we received help from the most unlikely of places…